-Herein we suggest that the pace of innovation institutionalization is affected through the mechanism of local competition because the intensity of competition speeds up information and knowledge flows.
-We also argue that knowledge dynamism impacts occur through the mechanism of local specialization, based on the literature that suggests that higher specialization in a region makes knowledge spillover systemic versus episodic (Audretsch and Lehmann 2005).
-In this section, we therefore set forth the elements of a local competition/specialization model that accounts for both pace and stability and further set forth a limited institutional explanation that extends KSET, especially as it applies within a transitional/ highly dynamic economy context.
-Moreover, in order to shed light on the impact of firm size on theoretical models and facilitate the discussion of normative policy questions, we make an explicit comparison between small enterprises (SEs) and large-medium enterprises (LMEs) and examine the pace and stability of innovation for each group separately (see Figure 2).
+Herein we suggest that the pace of innovation institutionalization is affected through the mechanism of local competition, because the intensity of competition speeds up information and knowledge flows.
+We also argue that knowledge dynamism impacts occur through the mechanism of local specialization, based on the literature which suggests that higher specialization in a region makes knowledge spillover systemic versus episodic (Audretsch and Lehmann 2005).
+In this section we therefore set forth the elements of a local competition / specialization model that accounts for both pace and stability, and further set forth a limited institutional explanation that extends KSET-especially as it applies within a transitional / highly-dynamic economy context.
+Moreover, in order to shed light on the impact of firm size on theoretical models and facilitate the discussion of normative policy questions, we make an explicit comparison between SEs and LMEs and examine the pace and stability of innovation for each group separately (see Figure 2).

-In the second subsection of "Theoretical Framework and Hypotheses" we address localized specialization, and in the third subsection, local competition.
-We also note that the model we propose (local to regional, Figure 2) is a crosslevel one: an additive compositional model constructed according to the standards of multilevel analysis as suggested by Chan (1998).
+In section 2.2 we address localized specialization, and in Section 2.3, local competition.
+We also note that the model we propose (local to regional, Figure 2) is a cross-level one: an additive compositional model constructed according to the standards of multi-level analysis as suggested by Chan (1998).